top of page

 Neither is automatically better, but vacant homes can feel cold and hard to understand.
 Occupied homes can feel cluttered or dated.
 The best-performing listings are usually staged in a way that creates clarity and vision, whether that’s fully staged or a hybrid approach.

-What should I look for in a home staging company in Scottsdale?
+What should I look for in a home staging company in phoenix and Scottsdale?

 Not all staging companies approach homes the same way, especially at higher price points.